-'''

-prompt = f"""

-Your task is to extract revelant information from \

-a paper content from the website to give \

-feedback to readers.

-You may use extractive summarization model BERT to find them

-From the content below, delimited by triple quotes \

-extract the information relevant to knowledge grapghs and Information cont

-Review: '''(Paper_review)''

-responde = get_completion(prompt)

-print(response)

-'''

-This paper proposes a semantic similarity method called wpath that combines structure and Information Content (IC) of concepts in Knowledge Graphs (KGs).
-Graph-based IC is used to compute IC based on the distributions of concepts over instances.
-The wpath method outperforms other semantic similarity methods in word similarity datasets and category classification evaluation.
+International Journal of Interactive Multimedia and Artificial Intelligence, Vol. 9, No2 prompt = f""" Your task is to extract revelant information from \ a paper content from the website to give \ feedback to readers.
+You may use extractive summarization model BERT to find them From the content below, delimited by triple quotes $\$ extract the information cont Review: '''(Paper_review)''' responde = get_completion(prompt) print(response) 4 •// This paper proposes a semantic similarity method called wpath that combines stru and Information Content (IC) of concepts in Knowledge Graphs (KGs).
+Graph-based used to compute IC based on the distributions of concepts over instances.
+The wp method outperforms other semantic similarity methods in word similarity datasets cture IC is ath and category classification evaluation.

-'''

-Determine five topics that are being discussed in the ackslash

-following text, wich is delimited by triple backticks.
+prompt = f""" Determine five topics that are being discussed in the \ following text, wich is delimited by triple backticks.
 Make each item one or two words long.
 Format your response as a list of items separated by commas.

-Text sample: '''{Paper_content}'''

-responde = get_completion(prompt)
+Text sample: '''{Paper_content}''' responde = get_completion(prompt) print(response)

-print(response)

-'''

 - 1. Semantic similarity

 - 2. Knoledge Graphs

-- 3. Information Content

-- 4. Corpus-based IC
+- 3. Information Content 4.
+Corpus-based IC

 - 5. Graph-based IC